 As one of the biggest and most active clubs in the Athletic Union, CUMC prides itself on being able to offer the widest-ranging and entertaining experiences for all our new and current members.
-We offer something for everyone: from our social nights out to the boulders of Fontainebleau, there is great scope for complete beginners and experienced climbers alike to explore, play, and push themselves in situations many people would never even dream of!
+We offer something for everyone: from our social nights-out to the boulders of Fontainebleau, there is great scope for complete beginners and experienced climbers alike to explore, play, and push themselves in situations many people would never even dream of!
 The only limit in this club is your enthusiasm!
 Membership is available to all students attending Cardiff University, and there is also a limited number of associated memberships for ultra-keen students not studying at Cardiff.
 Our members are a mixture of undergrads and postgrads.
 You are never too late, young, or old to join!
-It doesn't matter what stage of your university degree you are at.
+It doesn't matter what stage of your university degree you are at, or how experience a climber you are.

 We cater for every level of experience

 Beginners: The club is very much structured around teaching and helping beginners with little or no previous experience until they can climb safely and independently on their own.
 All our leaders and teachers were taught by older members of the club when they first joined!
 You don't need to buy any basic equipment, we can provide it all for you from our kit store.
 (Image: Holyhead Mountain, North Wales).

 Experienced: The club has climbers at every level from V-Diff to E-grades and you can never be too good or too bad.
 For our more experienced members, we offer several member-exclusive climbing trips to The Peak District for trad and El Chorro, Spain for sport.
 There is always the opportunity to push hard rock grades during visits to local and far-flung crags on mainstream weekend trips.
 (Image: Seamist, Pembrokshire).